Truncuso/microbot-private/devNode.md

 #### Monitoring Plugin
+- Detect game state relevant data? thraed -> i dont think it is necessary ->most things found in utliity classes
+  -
-- Detect game state relevant data?
-Keep track of ground loot, NPCs, objects of interest... in such a range
+  - Keep track of ground loot, NPCs, objects of interest... in such a range

 ### AIOHunterPlugin:
 - Get area data for hunting locations (for each creature, numbers of available creatures)